kyleem20/fs-journal/quizzes/week01.md

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+ul: unordered list
+ol: ordered list
+dl: description list
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+Allows for movement of boxes to fit criteria made with the property lists that have been created.
+They can change the layout completely depending on which type is used.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+width and height
 ```